Almond Flour Muffins

 almond flour muffins in a muffin tin.

-• You can omit the streusel topping if desired.
+• Skip the topping.
 Just be sure to smooth the tops of each muffin to ensure they cook nicely.

-• Do not substitute the almond flour for another flour.
+• Only use almond flour.
+Do not substitute the almond flour for another flour.
 I have not tested this and cannot vouch for the results.

-• Some readers have had success replacing the eggs with an egg replacer.
+• Make them vegan.
+Some readers have had success replacing the eggs with an egg replacer.
 Again, I have not tried it personally, so I cannot vouch for it.

 • Add mix-ins.
 Chocolate chips, pumpkin puree, lemon zest, berries, or shredded zucchini are all fabulous ideas.